American Pika

 Appearance

-The American pika is intermediate in size among pikas.
-The hind legs of the pika do not seem to be much longer than its front legs and its hind feet are relatively short when compared to most other lagomorphs.
-It has densely furred soles on its feet except for black pads at the ends of the toes.
-The ears are moderately large and suborbicular, and are hairy on both surfaces, normally dark with white margins.
+American pikas have a small, round, ovate body.
+Their hind legs do not seem to be much longer than their front legs and their hind feet are relatively short when compared to most other lagomorphs.
+They have densely furred soles on their feet except for black pads at the ends of the toes.
+The ears are moderately large and suborbicular and are hairy on both surfaces, normally dark with white margins.
 The pika's "buried" tail is longer relative to body size compared to other lagomorphs.
-It has a slightly rounded skull with a broad and flat preorbital region.
-The fur color of the pika is the same for both sexes, but varies by subspecies and season.
+The fur color of the pika is the same for both sexes but varies by subspecies and season.
 The dorsal fur of the pika ranges from grayish to cinnamon-brown, often colored with tawny or ochraceous hues, during the summer.
 During winter, the fur becomes grayer and longer.
 The dense underfur is usually slate gray- or lead-colored.
 It also has whitish ventral fur.
-Males are called bucks and females are called does like rabbits.

 Distribution